canonical/sqlair/README.md

 **Note:** This function does **not** prepare the query on the database. _In the future we intend to support preparing on the database as a backend optimisation once a query is created._

-The SQLair function `Prepare` has the signiture:
+The SQLair function `Prepare` has the signature:
 ```Go
 sqlair.Prepare(query string, typeSamples ...any) (*Statement, error)
 ```